Lighthouses of El Salvador

 Isla Zacatillo

 Date unknown.
 Active; focal plane 18 m (59 ft); white flash every 10 s.
 Approx. 17 m (56 ft) aluminum skeletal tower mounted on a concrete base.
-No photo available and the light is not seen in dense forest in Google's satellite view of the location.
+No photo available and the light is not seen in dense forest in Google's satellite view.
 Located on the northwestern point of Isla Zacatillo, about 2.5 km (1.5 mi) northeast of Punta Chiquirin.
 Accessible only by boat.
 Site status unknown, possibly open.
 Owner/site manager: Puerto La Unión.
 Admiralty G3367; NGA 15388.

 Punta Los Negritos

 Date unknown.
-Active; focal plane unknown; white light, pattern unknown.
-No photo available but Bing's satellite view reveals a white tower perhaps 20 m (66 ft) tall.
+Active; focal plane unknown; white flash every 4 s.
+Omar Medina has a distant view from Punta Chiquirin showing near the left edge the white lighthouse on the point across the strait and Google has a satellite view.
 This light and the next one frame the entrance to the Bahía de La Unión from the main body of the Golfo de Fonseca.
+C-Map charts the focal plane as 11 m (36 ft) but this is clearly much too low.
 Located at the southeastern tip of Isla Zacatillo, opposite Punta Chiquirin on the mainland.
 Accessible only by boat.
 Site status unknown, possibly open.
 Owner/site manager: Puerto La Unión.
 Admiralty G3366.5.

 Date unknown.
-Active; focal plane 21 m (69 ft); white flash every 5 s.
-Approx. 13 m (43 ft) square pyramidal skeletal tower, painted white and mounted on a square 1-story concrete base.
-Erik Rivas has a distant view of this beautiful site and Bing has a satellite view of the point.
+Active(?); focal plane 21 m (69 ft); white flash every 5 s.
+Approx. 13 m (43 ft) square skeletal tower.
+It is not clear if this light still exists, since it is not seen in a 2024 aerial view of the point or in Bing's satellite view of the point.
 Michel Forand has a historic photo of the original lighthouse, which must have been at a different location.
 This light and the previous one frame the entrance to the Bahía de La Unión from the main body of the Golfo de Fonseca.
 Located on the cape, at the southeastern end of El Salvador, about 8 km (5 mi) southeast of La Unión.
 Site status unknown, possibly open.
 Owner/site manager: Puerto La Unión.
 ARLHS ELS-002; Admiralty G3366; NGA 15384.

 Punta Amapala (2)